Enriching French

 Beyond Grade 8

-Many of our students begin high school with a high level of both oral and written proficiency and are prepared for an enriched stream of French.
-These students often choose to enter French Immersion for high school.
+Many of our students enter high school with a high level of both oral and written proficiency and are well prepared for a challenging level of French.
+In fact, each year several of our students successfully enter French Immersion in high school.
+The grade 8 French teachers would be happy to discuss the best option for your child.

-Our goal is to make the acquisition of the French language an enjoyable and natural experience within a school environment that is enthusiastic about French.
+Our goal is to make the acquisition of the French language an enjoyable, rewarding and natural experience within an enthusiastic school environment.

 To discuss our enriching French program, please contact the Registrar, Rachel Fabich, at 613-729-6099 ext.
 212 or visit us.